MarCza1992/StepMania-.ssc-or-.sm-files-extractor-project/README.md

 ## Change Log:
 - 04.04.2025 - changed project name to "StepMania .ssc or .sm files extractor"
-- 04.04.2025 - fixed counting objects if .ssc/.sm file has number of measures in #NOTES section
+- 04.04.2025 - fixed object counting if .ssc/.sm file has number of measures in #NOTES section
 - 04.04.2025 - added support to .sm files in case there is no .ssc file (if both files are present, .ssc file is prioritized)